RightToPrivacy/I2P-desktop/README.md

 You can re-enable Javascript in about:config by setting: javascript.enabled = true

-*Other small changes include fake referrer source (spoof), disable geo.*
+*Other small changes, and still in progress on profile*

 ---